 How to Tactically and Safely Use a Bathroom When Carrying A Concealed Firearm

-For most of us the firearm sits concealed on our torso, near the waistline.
-This creates a number of challenges when one walks into a bathroom stall and drops the pants.
-In this article we will explore the ins and outs of how to deal with this situation safely and tactically.
+The firearm sits concealed on our torso, near the waistline for most of us, creating several challenges when we want to use the restroom.
+In this article, we will explore the ins and outs of dealing with this situation safely and tactically.

 Balancing Safety and Accessibility

-In preparation for this article I trolled the internet and YouTube looking for our industry's best advice on concealed carry guns in bathrooms and I was slightly disappointed.
-There are some good ideas out there but not enough to fully explore the topic.
+In preparation for this article, I trolled the internet and YouTube looking for our industry's best advice on concealed carry guns in bathrooms, and I was slightly disappointed.
+There are some good ideas but not enough to fully explore the topic.

 Accessibility: At no time do we want to become vulnerable.
-Sitting in a stall is a great point of vulnerability and not being able to retrieve our firearm and fire puts us in a worst situation.
+Sitting in a stall is a point of vulnerability, and not being able to retrieve our firearm and fire puts us in a worse situation.

 Safety: We also need to balance our tactical response readiness with our ability to ensure safety.